ErenPaper/ErenPaper/README.md

 💻 3rd-year Computer Engineering student at the University of Alberta

-🔭 I’m currently working at Vertical City as a Software Deployment Intern

 💡 I'm interested in AI, UI/UX Design, Data Science, IoT, Web & Game Development, Software Development, and the list goes on!

 📖 I embrace a lifelong learning mindset, always striving to continuously improve my skills and attributes by committing the time to practice on websites such as LeetCode and HackerRank